system-transparency/stfe/doc/design.md

 leaves of an append-only Merkle tree.
 Our leaf structure contains four fields:
 - **shard_hint**: a number that binds the leaf to a particular _shard interval_.
 Sharding means that the log has a predefined time during which logging requests will be accepted.
-Once elapsed, the log can be shutdown.
+Once elapsed, the log can be shut down.
 - **checksum**: a cryptographic hash of some opaque data.
 The log never sees the opaque data; just the hash.
 - **signature**: a digital signature that is computed by the data publisher over